parautenbach/TeamCity-HipChat-Notifier/README.md

 # Change log

+## Version 0.7.1
+* Bug: Notify on first success or failure events wasn't taking branches into account (#34).

 ## Version 0.7.0
 * Enhancement: Specifying a dedicated room for server events (#33).
 To keep this backwards compatible, the default build events room will be used if no server events room has been configured.